StefanRadu-ITSERVER/website/docs/csharp/generics/generics.md

 ```

 ::: tip
-We get now compile time errors (before we execute the code) when we add something wrong.
+Now, we get compile time errors (meaning before we execute the code) when we add something wrong to a collection.
 :::

-We can now get the `Name` attribute of the song directly without casting:
+Let's get the `Name` property of the song directly without casting:

 ``` csharp
 foreach (var item in list)